languagesai/documentation/docs/README.md

 ## What is Languages.ai?

 **Languages.ai** is a language learning tool that focuses on reading to improve your languages skills and grow your vocabulary.
-In a word, it helps you find content adapted to your level and interest and gives you the opportunity to acquire the words you don't know and to build your personal lexicon.
+In a word, it helps you find content adapted to your level and interests and gives you the opportunity to acquire the words you don't know and to build your personal lexicon.

-#### Who was Languages.ai made for?
+#### Who is Languages.ai made for?

-**Languages.ai** is aimed for people having intermediary to very advanced level.
-On the [CEFR](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages ":ignore title") scale, our users needs to be at least B1.
-Indeed, our users need to be able to go through easy natural texts without to much difficulty to have any interest using our solution.
+**Languages.ai** is for people having intermediary to very advanced level.
+On the [CEFR](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages ":ignore title") scale, our users need to be at least B1.
+Indeed, our users need to be able to go through easy natural texts without too much difficulty to have any interest using our solution.

 # Quick start

 ## Sign up

-First thing you will need to use Languages.ai is an account on the platform. you can register [here]( ":ignore title") with your email address and username.
+First thing you will need to use Languages.ai is an account on the platform.
+You can register [here]( ":ignore title") with your email address and username.
 You will have to enter your mother tongue and the language you want to improve in.

 *If you already have an account, [log in]( ":ignore title"). if you have forgotten your password, [reset it]( ":ignore title"). *